1.4TB Of Alleged Nike Data Posted Online Sparks Investigation

 How The Attack Worked

-The public evidence points to a common extortion pattern: a victim listing appears on a Tor based leak site, a countdown or deadline is displayed, samples are posted to increase pressure, and a broader dump can follow if talks fail.
+The public evidence points to a common extortion pattern: a victim appears on a Tor-based leak site, a payment deadline is displayed and stolen samples are published to increase pressure.
+A data exfiltration prevention strategy can help organizations detect large file transfers, unusual repository access and unauthorized movement of sensitive documents before attackers publish a broader dump.

 The intrusion method has not been disclosed, and none of the reviewed reports identified a confirmed initial access vector such as compromised credentials, third party compromise, or exploitation of a specific vulnerability.